Machine Age Voodoo

-Machine Age Voodoo is the third studio album by Australian industrial band SPK, released on 30 November 1984 by WEA Records.
+Machine Age Voodoo is the third studio album by the Australian industrial band SPK, released on 30 November 1984 by WEA Records.
 It was first released outside the United States until 1985 when it was released by Elektra Records.
 Produced by Graeme Revell, the album is a radical departure from the band's previous material, leaning more towards synth-pop and dance-rock, rather than industrial music.
 It is the band's first studio album to feature Sinan Leong as lead vocalist.

 Two singles from Machine Age Voodoo were released, "Metal Dance" and "Junk Funk", of which the latter was later renamed to "Machine Age Voodoo" on the US release of the album.

 Track listing

 Credits and personnel

 Credits adapted from the album's liner notes.